cgspeck/fabric_press/README.rst

 a database to a target unless you are intimately familiar with the process of manually moving WordPress from one server to another.
 This may require you to use other tools and knowledge (e.g. digging around MySQL) to restore functionality of the site.
-Automatically fixing the database and wp-config.ini is not guaranteed and the author is unable to assist in any way should your site be rendered unusable following a push command.**
+Automatically fixing the database and wp-config.php is not guaranteed and the author is unable to assist in any way should your site be rendered unusable following a push command.**